fuglaro/webshush/README.md

  * Javascript dependencies managed by npm.
  * Switched terminal resizing logic to xterm.js' fitAddon.
  * Simpler frontend codebase.
+ * Enchanced security with removal of a reflected XSS vulnerability.

 ## How it works
 ```